 Graduate students in this degree program have a set of required and recommended courses:

-Statistics, Methods, and Developement Core: Quantitative Analysis I (ANOVA), Quantitative Analysis II (Regression), Quantitative Analysis III (Multivariate), Research Methods, Professional Issues in Psychology
+Statistics & Methods Core: Quantitative Analysis I (ANOVA), Quantitative Analysis II (Regression), Quantitative Analysis III (Multivariate Analysis), Experimental Research Methods

-Substantive Core: Advanced Legal Psychology, Advanced Forensic Psychology, Advanced Social Psychology, Psychopathology
+Substantive Core: Advanced Legal Psychology, Advanced Forensic Psychology, Advanced Social Psychology

 In addition, students will choose electives based on their desired area of specialization, including (but not limited to):